Design a scalable partitioning strategy for Azure Table storage

 int retries = 1; // Initialize variables with default values var defaultBackoff = TimeSpan.FromSeconds(30); var backoffMin = TimeSpan.FromSeconds(3); var backoffMax = TimeSpan.FromSeconds(90); var random = new Random(); double backoff = random.Next( (int)(0.8D * defaultBackoff.TotalMilliseconds), (int)(1.2D * defaultBackoff.TotalMilliseconds)); backoff *= (Math.Pow(2, retries) - 1); backoff = Math.Min( backoffMin.TotalMilliseconds + backoff, backoffMax.TotalMilliseconds);

-Azure Table Storage allows applications to store a massive amount of data because it manages and reassigns partitions across many storage nodes.
+An application in Azure Table storage can store a massive amount of data because Table storage manages and reassigns partitions across many storage nodes.
 You can use data partitioning to control the table’s scalability.
-Plan ahead when you define a table's schema to ensure efficient partitioning strategies.
+Plan ahead when you define a table schema to ensure that you implement efficient partitioning strategies.
 Specifically, analyze the application’s requirements, data, and queries before you select PartitionKey values.
-Each partition may be reassigned to different storage nodes as the system responds to traffic.
+Each partition might be reassigned to different storage nodes as the system responds to traffic.
 Use a partition stress test to ensure that the table has the correct PartitionKey values.
-This test will allow you to recognize when partitions are too hot and to make the necessary partition adjustments.
+This test helps you determine when partitions are too hot and helps you make the necessary partition adjustments.

 To ensure that your application handles intermittent errors and that your data is persisted, use a retry strategy with backoff.
 The default retry policy that the Azure Storage Client Library uses has an exponential backoff that avoids collisions and maximizes the throughput of your application.